Aspergillus penicillioides: Health

 Aspergillus penicillioides is a common indoor fungus in damp buildings where it has been associated with allergic rhinitis.
 Under high level of exposure to indoor fungus, an association was found between fungal concentration and development of allergic rhinitis.
-Despite that this species was originally described from a skin infection, the principle human exposure hazard is likely to be through the inhalation route.
+Despite that this species was originally described from a skin infection, the principal human exposure hazard is likely to be through the inhalation route.
 Products of mold growth, such as volatile organic metabolites and spores, may contribute to discomfort such as allergy and asthma.
 Sustained growth of house dust mites by A. penicillioides can also be a health hazard.
 House dust mites can activate mast cells and T cells, which release mediators like prostaglandin and histamine that have multiple effects on epithelium.
 Dust mite-induced signals are then propagated through epithelium, which enhance allergic airway inflammation.
 However, there is controversy on contribution of A. penicillioides to allergenicity of Dermatophagoides pteronyssinus.
 It was shown that allergen profiles of larval mites without this fungus are similar to adult mites with the fungus.
 Fungus-free adult mites in experimental condition also had same allergen profiles when compared to the mites re-fed the fungus A. penicillioides.

 Sick building syndrome, in which air quality in building is deteriorated as a result of multiple factors, such as biological contamination by fungi, have been viewed as an important public health problem.
 For example, A. penicillioides was isolated in all mattresses in Antwerp and Brussels.

 There are several ways to prevent and control manifestation of A. penicillioides and its biological contaminants.
 Fungal detector can be used to determine in advance whether a place is damp and supports fungal growth, which allow actions to be taken before contamination occurs.
 The fungal detector encapsulating fungal spores is exposed to test site, and fungal response is measured.
 Greatest response indicates the type of fungi that would contaminate the site.
 At 71% relative humidity, such as dry areas in homes, A. penicillioides showed greatest response and form many spores.
 The formation of new spores indicate that life cycle of A. penicillioides is progressed to completion, and propagation of these new spores can lead to contamination.
 A biosensor has also been used to detect volatile organic compounds, such as formaldehyde.
 Formaldehyde is detected in air based on fungal growth inhibition, reflected by suppressed mycelium growth and absorbance.
 This biosensor is advantageous in that it allows measuring of toxicity at lower cost than HPLC and GC/MS. However, it is difficult to identify the toxic substance and concentration of toxicity in a sample by this biosensor.
 Some other prevention strategies are controlling liquid water, managing indoor condensation and selecting materials that minimize mold growth.